M-E-Rademaker/MyDesk/ToolCollection.md

 dialect (extension).
-The number of different dialects that have evolved since the original [Markdown](https://guides.github.com/features/mastering-markdown/) language was first introduced in 2004 are a bit confusing, however, they are largely compatible amongst each other.
+The number of different dialects that have evolved since the original [Markdown](https://guides.github.com/features/mastering-markdown/) language was first introduced in 2004 may be a bit confusing to newcomers, however, they are largely compatible amongst each other.

 Text written in
 [Markdown](https://guides.github.com/features/mastering-markdown/) is